markcmurphy/devdocs-portal/Price_Lists.md

 ## Introduction

-A Price List allows you to populate different versions of catalog pricing and assign them to different [Customer Groups](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api).
-The prices are specified exclusively at the variant level.

-If an active Price List does not contain prices for a variant then the Catalog pricing will be used.
-The association of a Price List to a Customer Group can be done either via the Control Panel or using the [Customer Groups API](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api).

 Price Lists will provide overridden price values to the Stencil storefront.
 Final price display can be further customized within the Stencil template.
 See the [Price Object](https://developer.bigcommerce.com/stencil-docs/reference-docs/common-objects#price) in Stencil for further documentation.

 ## Price Lists

+A Price List allows you to populate different versions of catalog pricing and assign them to different [Customer Groups](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api).

+The prices are specified exclusively at the variant level.
+If an active Price List does not contain prices for a variant then the Catalog pricing will be used.

 |Resource / Endpoint|Description|
 |-|-|